NithushanUthayarasa/CyberThreat-Financial-Loss-Prediction-AI/README.md

 ## 🚨 Problem Statement

-Organizations face difficulty in estimating financial losses from cyber attacks due to:
+Organizations struggle to accurately estimate the **financial losses caused by cybersecurity attacks** due to:

-- Complex threat types
+- Diverse and evolving cyber threat types
-- Varied incident resolution times
+- Variations in incident resolution time
-- Industry-specific vulnerabilities
+- Industry-specific vulnerabilities and defense mechanisms

-Without accurate prediction, businesses risk **poor resource allocation** and **underprepared incident response**.
+Traditional risk assessment methods fail to capture the **complex, non-linear relationships** between these factors, leading to:

+- Poor resource allocation
+- Ineffective incident response planning
+- Underinvestment or misallocation of cybersecurity budgets

+This project formulates the problem as a **machine learning task** to **predict financial loss (in million USD)** from structured cyber incident data and to **identify high-risk loss events** using both **regression and classification approaches**.

 ---